asahi417/AnalogyTools/README.md

 - [BATS_3.0](https://vecto.space/projects/BATS/): [***link***](https://github.com/asahi417/AnalogyTools/releases/download/0.0.0/BATS_3.0.zip)

 ### LICENSE
 The LICENSE of all the resources are under [CC-BY-NC-4.0](./LICENSE).
-Thus, they are freely available for academic purpose or individual research, but restricted for commecial use.
+Thus, they are freely available for academic purpose or individual research, but restricted for commercial use.

 ## Analogy Test Dataset
 We release the five different word analogy dataset in the following links: